 P366 Change to Supplier Charge SP08a for hard-to-read sites

-Formal title: Change to Supplier Charge SP08a calculations to account for small scale non-domestic Non Half Hourly hard-to-read Meters
+Formal title: Change to Supplier Charge SP08a calculations to account for small scale non-Domestic Non Half Hourly hard-to-read Meters

-The BSC requires that, in relation to each GSP Group, the percentage of total energy attributable to a Supplier, in respect of Non Half Hourly (NHH) Metering Systems, settled on the basis of Annualised Advances (AA) for each Settlement Day shall be not less than 80% for the Third Reconciliation (R3) Volume Allocation Run (VAR) and 97% for the Final Reconciliation (RF) VAR.
+The BSC requires that, in relation to each GSP Group, the percentage of total energy attributable to a Supplier, in respect of Non Half Hourly (NHH) Metering Systems, Settled on the basis of Annualised Advances (AA) for each Settlement Day shall be not less than 80% for the Third Reconciliation (R3) Volume Allocation Run (VAR) and 97% for the Final Reconciliation (RF) VAR.
 Any underperformance against these targets is subject to a Supplier Charge.
-This is monitored and reported in the Performance Assurance Reporting and Monitoring System (PARMS) as Serial SP08a.
+This is monitored and reported in the Performance Assurance Reporting and Monitoring System (PARMS) using PARMS Serial SP08a.

 Due to the nature of the NHH performance requirements, small Suppliers are most susceptible to HTR related SP08a Supplier Charges.
-The proposer believes they are unfairly disadvantaged and are less able to compete competitively for customers with HTR sites.
+The Proposer believes they are unfairly disadvantaged and are less able to compete competitively for customers with HTR sites.
 This is because, in contrast to large Suppliers, the inability for small Suppliers to absorb HTR sites into their Settlement performance means that they must price the SP08a Supplier Charge cost into their Supply contract, which makes their prices less competitive.

 The Initial Written Assessment was presented to the Panel on 10 May 2018.
 The Panel approved P366 to proceed to the Assessment Procedure and the associated timetable.
-The Panel agreed the Wworkgroup membership and Workgroup’s Terms of Reference pending some additions suggested during the meeting.
+The Panel agreed the Workgroup membership and Workgroup’s Terms of Reference pending some additions suggested during the meeting.